danimcadet/dani_capstone/README.md

+JUST TESTING THAT I CAN DO THIS WITH RANDOM NOTES.

 # Building Base Table

 This repository is part of the Capstone project for the DDA9 program.
 The purpose of this repository is to build a base table that combines various datasets.